-Note: If it is very dirty, replace the paper element (Figure 31).
+Note: If it is very dirty, replace the paper element with a new one.

 - 2. Inspect the element for tears, an oily film, or damage to the rubber seal. - 3.
 Replace the paper element if it is damaged.

 Important: Do not clean the paper filter.